Conversation three: How do you solve their problems?

 So, what can a good Product Portfolio look like?

-Let’s taking our previous working example of an IT Training Company.
-They want to help their clients’ organisations solve the root cause (not investing in their IT training up-front so it’s always a crisis purchase) and one of their symptoms (how to use a particular system).
+Let’s take our previous working example of an IT Training Company.
+They want to help their clients’ organisations solve the root cause (not investing in their IT training up-front so it’s always a crisis purchase), rather than the symptom (which is understanding how to the TRS).

 So, their Product Portfolio would look something like this: